nickrsan/icefish_backend/README.md

     * On the `Security` tab, click the plus sign in the `Privileges` heading.
-    Select the new user you just created as the `Grantee`, check the box next to `Connect` that pops into the `Privileges` column, but leave "With Grant Option` unchecked, and leave `Grantor` as your root user account.
+    Select the new user you just created as the `Grantee`, check the box next to `Connect` that pops into the `Privileges` column, but leave `With Grant Option` unchecked, and leave `Grantor` as your root user account.
     * Click `Save` to create the database.
 4. Now connect to the new database by double clicking on it in the tree.